w3c/event-timing/README.md

 Make the following modifications to the "[to dispatch an event algorithm](https://www.w3.org/TR/dom/#dispatching-events)".

-Let `pendingEventEntries` be an initially empty list of `PerformanceEventTiming` objects.
+Let `pendingEventEntries` be an initially empty list of `PerformanceEventTiming` objects, stored per document.

 Before step one, run these steps: